-The Cochrane Collaboration 2010 concluded that Physiotherapists with specialized training in pelvic floor rehabilitation (using internal examination to teach the exercises) should be the first line of defence.
+The Cochrane Collaboration 2010 concluded that Physiotherapists with specialized training in advanced pelvic floor rehabilitation (using internal examination to teach the exercises) should be the first line of defense.
 A full round of Physiotherapy should be completed before surgical consultation, for stress, urge and mixed incontinence in women.

 It is normal to have urinary leakage after childbirth.
 DYSFUNCTION

 It is normal to have urinary leakage as YOU age.
 DYSFUNCTION

 To think there is nothing you can do about urinary DYSFUNCTION

 After a detailed questionnaire and physical examination of your pelvic area (External/Internal), your therapist will discuss the findings with you and plan a treatment program to best suit your needs.
 This may include internal and external examinations to identify the affected tissues that may be contributing to your urinary, bowel or pelvic pain symptoms.

 Pelvic Health Physiotherapists are Registered Physiotherapists who have specialized in the treatment of pelvic health concerns.
 Like Physiotherapists in other settings, our goal is to assist our patients in resuming their daily or nightly activities as quickly as possible.
 Exercises for the pelvic floor, prescribed by a Physiotherapist with training in this area, have numerous benefits.
 These include maintaining continence, helping the bladder to hold on after getting the urge to urinate, and increased satisfaction in sexual relationships.